Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 Actions:

-- January 21, 2025: Hearing scheduled in House Human Services Committee
+- January 21, 2025: Hearing in House Human Services Committee

 OREGON